 They further incensed northern states when they reapplied for admission into the Union.
-The representatives they elected for Congress were many of the same leaders of the Confederacy, including their former Vice President Alexander H Stephens.
+The representatives they elected for Congress were many of the same Confederate leaders, including their former Vice President Alexander H Stephens.
 Congress refused to seat these representatives.

 The southern states were defiant and unwilling to accept the terms of their new reality.
 Radical Republicans argued that Johnson’s lenient policies were the source of this defiance.

 Johnson’s unskilled political maneuvering and inability to read public opinion led him to be constantly at odds with Congress.
-During the midterm election cycle the Radical Republicans secured a massive victory in a show of Northern displeasure of Johnson’s policies.
+During the midterm election cycle the Radical Republicans secured a massive victory showcasing northern displeasure over Johnson’s policies.

 As a result Johnson actively vetoed many Republican-crafted Reconstruction bills, including the monumental Civil Rights Act of 1866 giving formerly enslaved people more equality.
 Republicans would amass a veto-proof majority in Congress and go on to pass several monumental bills during his tenure.